betty08300/maze_visualizer/README.md

 # Maze Vaisulizer

 ## Background and Overview
-Using HTML Canvas to render four identical mazes to show the speed of each algorithem search a sucessful path.
+Using HTML Canvas to render four identical mazes to show the speed of each algorithem search for a sucessful path.

 ## Four Alrogithem
 * Depth-First Search